Kerplunk (album): Background

 Green Day released their debut studio album 39/Smooth in April 1990 through Lookout Records.
-The band promoted it with a 45-date US tour, which began in June 1990.
+The band promoted it with a 45-date tour in the United States, which began in June 1990.
 Though the trek was seen as a success by the band, drummer John Kiffmeyer did not want to go through it again and decided to enroll in Humboldt State College in Arcata, California later in the year.
 He did not outright tell them that he was departing.
 Vocalist and guitarist Billie Joe Armstrong was surprised by this as he only found out through a friend.
 Afterwards, he was unsure if he wanted to continue the band, until he remembered Tré Cool and learned that he was free.
 Cool had been playing with the Lookouts since he was 12, and worked with Armstrong earlier in July 1990 when the Lookouts were recording new material.

 With Cool, Green Day played a show in November 1990; while Kiffmeyer drummed with them for two more shows during this time, they thought Cool was a better musician and wanted someone that could play with them more often.
 The new line-up bonded over smoking pot, something that Kiffmeyer did not partake in.
 Kiffmeyer ultimately played with them for the November 1990 show, a decision that made Armstrong and Dirnt realize that they could not progress with him in the band.
 Armstrong found it difficult to be the band's leader as Kiffmeyer was older and had more experience as a musician.
 The following shows at 924 Gilman Street brought a new audience, teenage girls from suburban towns.
+(Note: Patrick Hynes, staff member at Lookout Records recalled that high school girls who were not into punk rock began to appear at Green Day's shows.
+Spitz, in his book Nobody Likes You – Inside the Turbulent Life, Times and Music of Green Day (2006), wrote that the trio of Armstrong, Cool and Dirnt were teenagers, which gave them a "sort of universal teen appeal" that they did not have with Kiffmeyer in the line-up.
+Spitz went on to say that with the rare exceptions like Generation X frontman Billy Idol, punk musicians were not "crush worthy.
+Green Day embodied that 'so homely they're adorable' appeal that has created unlikely heartthrobs" in musicians such as Frank Sinatra and the Beatles drummer Ringo Starr.)